ehharding/Angular-Laws/README.md

 Angular should have compiled the project and served it to http://localhost:4200/.
 Point your browser here to see the site.
 You will not be able to push to the GitHub repository without first being added as a project contributor.

-### Running The Project Unit Tests
+### Running The Project Unit Tests - Currently Broken (WiP)
-You can run unit tests for the project via the `test` and `test:watch` npm scripts or run the following:
+You can run unit tests for the project via the `test` and `test:watch` npm scripts or run the following NPM commands:

 ```bash
 # Run Unit Tests Inside Firefox And Watch The Results